Pullusb/GP_refine_strokes/README.md

 **Auto join** (only on last stroke, /!\ experimental, need refining)
 Merge the start of last stroke with nearest stroke tail found
 head cutter tolerance : number (as points) from stroke boundary that are evaluated for the lines merge
-Detection radius : Proximity tolerance to detect surrounding strokes boundarys, relative to screen space, increase if no result
+Detection radius : Proximity tolerance to detect surrounding strokes boundaries, relative to screen space, increase if no result
 ![auto join](https://github.com/Pullusb/images_repo/raw/master/GPR_autojoin_oval.gif)

 **straighten**
 Two buttons
 One keep only first and last point so in-between point information like thickness are lost
-The other straighten the point and you can affect influence. shift+click to reset infuence to 100% ctrl+click for homogen pressure
+The other straighten the point and you can affect influence. shift+click to reset influence to 100% ctrl+click for homogen pressure
 ![straighten](https://github.com/Pullusb/images_repo/raw/master/GPR_straight_influence.gif)

 **to Circle**
 Tranform into average circle
-shift+click to reset infuence to 100%
+shift+click to reset influence to 100%
 ctrl+click for homogen pressure

 **polygonize**